CERN Server FAQ

 It's important to understand that rules in the configuration file

-) are translated from top to bottom, and the
+Redirect) are translated from top to bottom, and the

-first matching Pass
+first matching Pass, Exec or

-will terminate rule translation.
+Fail will terminate rule translation.

 So, make sure that your Exec

-rule is before any general Map
+rule is before any general Mappings.

 cern_httpd